 Packaging is the one surface you cannot easily reprint.
 A product can sit on shelves and in homes for months or years, while your campaigns, offers, and even your website structure keep changing.
-A static QR code bakes the destination permanently into the pattern, so the day a linked page moves or an offer ends, every unit already in market points at a dead end.
+A static QR code encodes the destination permanently into the pattern, so the day a linked page moves or an offer ends, every unit already in market points at a dead end.
 A dynamic QR code from QR Cake encodes a short redirect instead, so the printed artwork stays valid and you repoint it from your dashboard whenever you need to.

 That one property unlocks everything brands actually want from a code on a pack.
-You can link to assembly or how-to videos, full ingredient and allergen lists, batch and expiry lookups, certifications, loyalty sign-ups, reviews, warranty registration, an authenticity check, or a one-tap reorder, and rotate any of it over the product’s life.
-Because every scan passes through the redirect, you also get analytics the printed code alone could never give you: how many people scanned, when, roughly where, and on what device.
+You can link to assembly or how-to videos, full ingredient and allergen lists, batch and expiry lookups, certifications, loyalty sign-ups, reviews, warranty registration, an authenticity check, or a one-tap reorder, and rotate any of it over the product's life.
+Because every scan passes through the redirect, you also get analytics the printed QR code alone could never give you: how many people scanned, when, roughly where, and on what device.

 QR codes on packaging are also moving from nice-to-have to expected.
 The retail industry is working toward GS1 Sunrise 2027, a global push for checkout scanners to read 2D barcodes such as QR codes carrying a GS1 Digital Link, and the European Union's Digital Product Passport will require a scannable data carrier on more and more product categories.
 This shift, often called connected packaging, turns the pack into a live link between the shelf and the web.
 Starting with a dynamic QR code today means your packaging is ready for it.